tchomphoochan/tchomphoochan.github.io/_posts/2021-06-24-sicp-is-cool.md

 [^acceptmodel]: Though, this requires us to accept the model of evaluation used in Scheme, and more generally, lambda calculus.

+---

-## Discovering church numerals
+## Rediscovering church numerals

-The book took it further by asking us to do this execise.
+The book took this concept of encapsulation further by asking us to do this execise.

 {: .infobox}
 > **Exercise 2.6.** In case representing pairs as procedures wasn't mind-boggling enough, consider that, in a language that can manipulate procedures, we can get by without numbers (at least insofar as nonnegative integers are concerned) by implementing 0 and the operation of adding 1 as